 Rustic French Apple Tart

-These are my favorite types of desserts.
+This French Apple Tart is my favorite type of desserts.
 Rustic, fruit-filled, not too sweet, and perfect with a scoop of ice cream.
-But still a little special…

-Pastry is extremely scientific, precise, and for the most part, pretty unforgiving–while the savory side of things allows more of a “wing-it” approach.
-It is hard to quantify, replicate, and involves a lot adding a bit of this or that, until you reach the right balance of flavors.
-They are both challenging in very different ways.
+Pastry is extremely scientific, precise, and for the most part, pretty unforgiving.
+Cooking, on the other hand, offers more of a “wing-it” approach.
+It can be hard to quantify and replicate and requires a lot of improvisation.

 Need more apples, just add them.
 Have extra tart apples?
 Sprinkle on more sugar.
 Prefer different spices and fruits?
-Sure, why not!
+Use them!

-This rustic French apple tart is perfect for those of you who have been hesitant to delve into tart-making.
-The pate sucree crust is simple to make, very forgiving, and in this case, doesn’t require the extra step of blind-baking.
+This rustic French apple tart is perfect for anyone hesitant to dive into homemade tart making.
+The classic pate sucree crust is simple to make, forgiving, and in this case, doesn’t require blind-baking.

-In this case, the tart is actually baked for quite a long time–on a preheated pizza stone in the oven, which allows the bottom crust to cook at the same speed as the sides.
-For some extra shine, be sure to brush with it with a simple glaze upon finishing.
-Enjoy!
+In this case, the tart is baked for a long time on a preheated pizza stone.
+This allows the bottom crust to cook at the same speed as the sides, preventing a soggy bottom.

 Rustic French Apple Tart